About

 Rashmi is a software developer who specializes in digital humanities applications for pedagogical and scholarly application.
 She previously worked for HarvardX, the Library of Congress, and the Perseus Digital Library.
 She holds a BS in Computer Science and Archaeology and a MS in Computer Science, both from Tufts University.

-Software Engineer, Humanities Research Computing, Arts and Humanities Research Computing (DARTH)
+Software Engineer, Arts and Humanities Research Computing (DARTH)